 By Adam Leitman Bailey and John M. Desiderio

 Too many tenants’ businesses have suffered severe financial consequences or lost leases as a result of poorly drafted provisions.
-Therefore, it is imperative that tenants negotiate better leases in order to protect their interests.
-The suggestions in this article provide proposed remedies for a few of the harshest lease provisions.
+Therefore, it is imperative that tenants negotiate better commercial leases in order to protect their interests.
+The suggestions in this article provide proposed remedies for a few of the harshest commercial lease provisions.
 Although market conditions always play a factor in providing negotiating leverage to a landlord or tenant, some of these proposals should survive scrutiny in any real estate market.

 Requiring the Landlord to Mitigate Damages